To contact ANZARME please email:

 Dr. Jane Southcott is a Professor at the Faculty of Education, Monash University, Australia.
 Jane researches the history of the music curriculum in Australia, America and Europe and she is also applies phenomenological and post-qualitative research approaches to community engagement with the arts, multicultural music education and cultural identity with a focus on lifelong education.
 Jane teaches in postgraduate programs and supervises many postgraduate research students.
 Dr Southcott is editor of the International Journal of Music Education, a member of the editorial boards of international and national refereed journals, and a Life Member of the Australian and New Zealand Association for Research in Music Education.

-Emily Wilson is a lecturer in music education and PhD graduate at the Melbourne Graduate School of Education at the University of Melbourne.
+Emily Wilson is a senior lecturer and Head of Music Education and PhD graduate at the Melbourne Graduate School of Education at the University of Melbourne.
 Her doctoral study investigates teacher practice and student engagement in classroom music.
 Emily has over 10 years’ experience as a school music educator having taught classroom and instrumental music at primary and secondary schools in Australia and the UK, including as Head of Department at the secondary schools in the UK.
 Her research interests include arts education pedagogy and pre-service music teacher education

 Associate Professor Dawn Joseph